What I Read

 Internet

-Links that I find very interesting, and want to preserve a record of, if only for myself a few years from now, I preserve at overvale.com/links.
+Links that I find very interesting, and want to preserve a record of, if only for myself a few years from now, I preserve at overvale.com/links

 Papers

 I think everyone should read more academic papers.
 They’re everywhere on the internet, and often behind the headlines you read in the news.
-Reading them is often very revealing in a way that reading the news is often not.
+Reading them is often revealing in a way that reading the news is often not.

 Reading papers can be intimidating, but my basic strategy is below.
-Go step by step and bail at any point you think you’ve got everything you want from a paper.
+Go step-by-step and bail at any point you think you’ve got everything you want from a paper.

 - Read the abstract.
 This is a summary of what the paper is about, and its findings.

 - Read the conclusion.
+It is often nearly identical to the abstract.

 - Look over all the figures (charts, graphs, images, etc).